The 1950 Indian Head Rockets

 Four town representatives – Jim Robison, George Ferguson, Kernie Coulthard and Les Booker travelled thousands of miles in Kansas and adjoining states “in a two-week, action-packed sortie” following talks with Hornsby.
 Once back home, the group received approval of their proposal.

 “Great and near-great were met by the four emissaries as they talked ball, ball and then more ball.
-They found Wichita the centre of the baseball universe, staging the largest tournament in the world … They had a fine talk with Tommy Baer, owner of the famous Kansas City Monarchs … had a interview with Jack Baer, manager and coach of the Oklahoma University baseball club … Mickey Flynn, big league talent scout … Chas.
+They found Wichita the centre of the baseball universe, staging the largest tournament in the world … They had a fine talk with Tommy Baer, owner of the famous Kansas City Monarchs … had an interview with Jack Baer, manager and coach of the Oklahoma University baseball club … Mickey Flynn, big league talent scout … Chas.
 Stis, scout for the St. Louis Browns, and Ray Dumont, president of the National Baseball Congress (who) acted for Hornsby.”

 “Indian Head’s Rocket ball club will be based here for three months.
 They have their own 26-passenger bus … have two complete uniforms apiece, plus all equipment.
 Right now emblems and the wording “Indian Head” is being prepared for their uniforms … Locally, arrangements are proceeding at a fast clip to house the 16-man team in rooms above the Chas.
 Koo café.”